Manage your macOS VM Images with the Orka-Packer Plugin

 Packer is an automation tool for managing VM images as code that can be checked into source control.
-It is made by Hashicorp, and like any other major automation tooling they produce, such as Terraform, it uses HashiCorp Configuration Language (HCL).
+It’s made by Hashicorp, and like any other major automation tooling they produce, such as Terraform, it uses HashiCorp Configuration Language (HCL).

 The Orka-Packer plugin allows teams to remotely define and create macOS Orka VM images, which can later be spun up as Orka VMs.
-In order to use the Orka-Packer plugin, you will first have to install Packer itself.
-You can find installation instructions for your operating system here.
+To use the Orka-Packer plugin, you will first have to install Packer itself.
+You can find installation instructions for your operating system here

 Packer CLI Syntax